Endovenous laser therapy for varicose veins (EVLT)

-Endovenous Laser Therapy for Varicose Veins (EVLT) is a new minimally invasive alternative to surgical high tie and stripping for the treatment of varicose veins.
+Endovenous Laser Therapy for Varicose Veins (EVLT) is a new effective and minimally invasive treatment.
+Return to normality faster.
+Book online now.

 Endovenous Laser Treatment EVLT offers patients several advantages:

 - Reduced postoperative pain and bruising results in an earlier return to normal activities

 - Usually done under a local anaesthetic

 - The patient walks out of the treatment room and may go home ten minutes later

 - 98 % have total obliteration of the incompetent saphenous vein when reassessed at five years

 - No general anaesthetic, groin incision, wound infection or need for overnight stay